Positive Deviance/Hearth

 • To prevent future malnutrition among all children in the community.

 ‘Positive deviance’ means straying from the norm, but in a beneficial way.
-Despite stark poverty and food scarcity, some parents find ways to raise well-nourished children.
-Understanding what these ‘positive deviant families’ are doing differently from the parents of malnourished children in the same community is key.
+Despite stark poverty and food scarcity, some caregivers find ways to raise well-nourished children.
+Understanding what these ‘positive deviant families’ are doing differently from the caregivers of malnourished children in the same community is key.
 This inquiry often identifies positive practices that are unique to that context, such as Vietnamese mothers collecting shrimp for their children while working in rice paddies, Ecuadorian women pre-masticating meat before giving it to their children, and mothers in Democratic Republic of Congo feeding their children dried and powdered caterpillars in their porridge.
 Families with malnourished children are then supported to adopt these positive practices through hands-on nutrition education and rehabilitation sessions conducted in the home (‘hearth’) of a community volunteer.

 Cost of Programming

-Costs for PD/Hearth integrated with food security include significant investment initially in training and start-up costs, and remain high as the activities are scaled up in each fiscal year.
-Cost analysis from area development programmes in Bangladesh, Honduras, India and Mali show a per capita cost ranging from $0.73 in Mali to $4.86 in India and $9 in Bangladesh.
+Costs for PDH integrated with food security include significant investment initially in training and start-up costs, and remain high as the activities are scaled up in each fiscal year.
+Cost analysis from area programmes in Bangladesh, Honduras, India and Mali show a per capita cost ranging from $0.73 in Mali to $4.86 in India and $9 in Bangladesh.
 Up to 80 per cent of the overall programme cost in India was for food production activities (animal and garden inputs).